pedroamarall/rest-builder/git/README.md

 1. Add the Clay repository.

-1. Go to Window and use the ***Show Log Window***.
+1. Go to the Window menu and use ***Show Log Window***.
 If the Window menu says ***Show Working Tree Window*** then you are already in the Log Window.
 If not, switch to the Log Window because it is faster.
+Close the Working Tree Window if it is open.

-1. Use SmartGit to changes in commits.
+1. Use SmartGit to see changes in commits in the central graph.